 A Retrospective: Terence Davies

-In this section, the theme of this year’s festival, “Blindness” will seek answers to the questions “When does cinema make us blind, what happens when audience’s and camera’s point of views do not overlap?” with prominent films.
+In this section, the theme of this year’s festival, “Blindness” seeks answers to the questions “When does cinema make us blind, what happens when audience’s and camera’s point of views do not overlap?” with prominent films.
 The section features, Kirsten Johnson’s Cameraperson, Wim Wenders masterpiece Paris Texas, Stanley Kubrick’s cult film A Clockwork Orange.

 This section includes a selection from the masters, who contributed to the world cinema.
 The selection includes, Volker Schlöndorff – Return, To Montauk , Werner Herzog – Salt & Fire, Claire Simon – The Graduation, Chris Kraus – Bloom of Yesterday, Julian Rosefeldt – Manifesto, Jim Jarmusch – Gimme Danger.